Xyclade/MachineLearning/Readme.md

 //Add to the top body:

-val mailsGroupedBySender = trainingData.groupBy(x => x._3).map(x => (x._1, x._2.length)).toArray.sortBy(x => x._2)
+//First we group the emails by Sender, then we extract only the sender address and amount of emails, and finally we sort them on amounts ascending val mailsGroupedBySender = trainingData.groupBy(x => x._3).map(x => (x._1, x._2.length)).toArray.sortBy(x => x._2)
-val senderDescriptions = mailsGroupedBySender.map(x => x._1)
-val senderValues = mailsGroupedBySender.map(x => x._2.toDouble)
+//In order to plot the data we split the values from the addresses as this is how the plotting library accepts the data. val senderDescriptions = mailsGroupedBySender.map(x => x._1) val senderValues = mailsGroupedBySender.map(x => x._2.toDouble)